okdarnoc/Hong-Kong-Employment-Agencies-Scrapper/README.md

 Install the above libraries using PIP

 # How to run the script?
-In the folder where you place the script, to run the script: parse.py
+In the folder where you place the script, run the script parse.py

-# H
-pip install selenium
-Once you've installed it, make sure that the chromedriver.exe is in the folder, download it from here: https://chromedriver.chromium.org/downloads

-Make sure the chromedriver version correspond with your chrome browser version, otherwise error would occur.
+You can type python parse.py in command prompt cmd if you are using windows.